CatoRaymond-FS/CivVerse/Jess - Character Profile.md

 🏚️ Background
 • Residence: Lives in a crowded family unit with three cousins and an aunt
-• Parents: Deceased—died in a mine collapse six years ago; [[Lyra - Character Profile|Lyra]] was present, trying to stabilize the beams
+• Parents: Deceased—died in a mine collapse nine years ago; [[Lyra - Character Profile|Lyra]] was present, trying to stabilize the beams
 • Supervision: Largely unsupervised, free to roam and salvage tech

 ⚙️ Physical Description